Site Plan Review

 - 1 full-size plan set with amendments clouded and note referenced, and 10 half-size plan sets (without clouded amendments)

 - A PDF copy of revised plans (CD or email)

 Plans submitted in response to staff’s comments may result in new or additional comments, and plans will only be put on the agenda when staff feels the plan is complete and satisfactory.

 What happens at the Plan Commission Meeting?

-Typically, each project will have two agenda items on the Plan Commission agenda: site plan and architectural review.
-First the site plan staff report, including recommendations, will be read by planning staff.
-Afterwards, the applicant will address the Plan Commission to discuss the site plan issues and to answer any questions of the Commission and the audience members.
-At that time, a vote will be taken to approve, continue or deny the proposal.
-Architectural review and other items if applicable must also be approved before a building permit can be issued.
+At the meeting, planning staff will read the site plan staff report, including its recommendation to approve, approve with conditions, or deny.
+The applicant will address the Plan Commission to discuss the site plan issues and to answer any questions of the Commission and the audience members.
+A vote will be taken to approve, continue or deny the proposal.
+Architectural review (if required) will immediately follow and has the same process.